hunterhilado/LIRI-Bot/README.md

 # LIRI-Bot

 ## Problem
 The app is using different node packages and api keys to look up information regarding music and movies.
+LIRI is a command line node application that takes search parameters and gives you data back.

 ## How to run
 In order to use my project from Github, you must first provide your own env file for it to work properly.